Hey guys! Dom here. Hope everyone has had a good summer. It’s been super hot here the whole summer but it looks to finally be cooling down.

 In addition, verbs and adjectives bring on a whole ‘nother level as you will need to learn to conjugate them properly to communicate effectively.
 We’ll talk more about that below in the grammar section.

-So what are some good methods for learning Korean vocabulary?
+So what are some other good methods for learning Korean vocabulary?
 For making your own flashcards, I would recommend Anki.
 You can make and customize your own flashcards and even add audio to them.
 I’m lucky because Hyo will record any vocabulary I’m studying and I can just pair it to the program.
 The PC version is free, but the app is not.

 - Korean Flashcards Kit: Learn 1,000 Basic Korean Words and Phrases Quickly and Easily! – These are the best physical flashcards I’ve seen on the market.
 The cards come hole punched and each card not only features the word you are learning, but any related words.
 Nouns, adjectives, and verbs are all covered.
 These words will give you a nice foundation for your vocabulary studies.

 - Korean Made Easy Vocabulary – I’ve been a big fan of this series for awhile.
 I started learning Korean with their first book in the Korean Made Easy Series.
 Recently I went to the bookstore and saw that they had a vocabulary version that I never knew about so I picked it up.
-The vocab is divided by topic and subject and includes an audio CD to test your knowledge.
+The vocabulary is divided by topic and subject and includes an audio CD to test your knowledge.

 - Handbook of Korean Vocabulary – Now this book goes into more of what I discussed above with common roots for Korean words.
 It’s a little more advanced than your basic vocabulary book, but can prove to be very useful.